Checks if the application has execute permissions for the given path.

 The path to check.

-if the path is hidden, false
+true if the path is hidden, false otherwise.

 Checks if the given path points to a named pipe (FIFO).